 This is different than the other flags in the sense the returned unit of this value is in bytes.

 The privilege a user has is directly related to the task wanting to be completed.
-For certain kernel operations you'll need specific capabilities enabled.
-For eBPF, you'll most likely want both
+For certain kernel operations you'll also need specific capabilities enabled.
+For eBPF programs, you'll most likely want both

 bpf-feature (written in Rust)